warlock39/webserverlog/README.md

 - logDir, self descriptive, absolute filesystem path (ex. `/var/log/access_log`), by default `app/logs`
 - keepMax=1 day; max date range when collector should collect log entries.
 In other words it is cache expire time

-When there are no log entries anymore, collector exists.
+When there are no log entries anymore, collector exits.
 So you should run this command periodically, by unix cron for example

 ### And several REST API examples:
 Get logs that contains _localhost_ or _example_: